 The Broken Oath Part 5

-Star trembled in the shade of the tree despite the heat of midday.
+Star trembled in the shade of the tree despite the heat of high sun.
 Greatwing shuffled his wings beside the meer and glanced up the hollow trunk.
 He would not meet Star’s gaze.
 The Firstbloods had been meeting in this for countless moons, but this was unlike any other meeting that had come before.
 Star dug his claws into the sandy soil as they waited.

-Moments later Star heard the sound of wingbeats and then a gray shape dove through the opening at the top of the trunk and landed on a ledge.
+Moments later Star heard wingbeats and then a gray shape dove through the opening at the top of the trunk and landed on a ledge.
 Storm’s gaze was cold as she peered down at Star and Greatwing.
 Star shivered as icy foreboding gripped him.
 Something was wrong, he could feel it.
 No one spoke as the silence stretched.

 “So,” Storm started with a hard edge in her voice.
 “Are you ready to accept responsibility for breaking the oath?”
 She glowered at Star.